| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 becomes current and any changes to the original objects are

+made.
 This user can also make modifications

 to the pending work, but only a single level of pending work